top of page

 PLAYED A LOT IN HÚNS.

-Kaatsen is one of the oldest and most beloved sports in Friesland.
-Kaatsen has been deeply rooted in Frisian culture for centuries.
-Would you like to attend a kaats match?
+Frisian handball - kaatsen - is one of the oldest and most beloved sports in Friesland.
+Handball has been deeply rooted in Frisian culture for centuries.
+Would you like to attend a handball match?
 Then look at the agenda of the Royal Dutch Kaats Association.

 Below we go into the rules of the game in more detail, but these are the basics: